Hidayath-BS/Datastructure_and_Algorithms_using_Python/README.md

   is an efficient method for computing the greatest common divisor (GCD) of two integers (numbers), the largest number that divides them both without a remainder.

 - **Union Find Algo:**
+  Union-Find algorithm is a data structure that is used to solve problems that involve grouping elements into disjoint sets and performing certain operations on those sets.
+It is also known as Disjoint Set Union (DSU).

 **Searching**
 - Linear Search